kvasilopoulos/kvasilopoulos.github.io/content/codes/01-statistical-packages.md

 [[pkg]]
   name = "exuber"
-  title =  "Testing and Simulating explosive periods" description = """
+  title =  "Econometric Analysis of Explosive Time Series" description = """
   Testing for and dating periods of explosive dynamics (exuberance) in time series using the univariate and panel recursive unit root tests proposed by <a href = "https://doi.org/10.1111/iere.12132" target= "_blank"> Phillips et al. (2015) </a>and  <a href = " https://doi.org/10.1007/s11146-015-9531-2" target="_blank"> Pavlidis et al. (2016)</a>.
 The recursive least-squares algorithm utilizes the matrix inversion lemma to avoid matrix inversion which results in significant speed improvements.
 Simulation of a variety of periodically-collapsing bubble processes.
   """